simon-ritchie/apysc/docstring_markdowns/apysc/_type/revert_mixin.md

 ## `revert_variables` function docstring

-Revert each variables.<hr>
+Revert each variable.<hr>

 **[Parameters]**

 - `snapshot_name`: str
   - Snapshot name to use.
 - `variables`: list
-  - Each vairables to revert.
+  - Each variable to revert.

 ## `RevertMixIn` class docstring

 ### `_delete_snapshot_exists_val` method docstring

-Delete boolean value whether snapshot value exists or not.<hr>
+Delete a boolean value whether a snapshot value exists or not.<hr>

 **[Parameters]**